Browse help topics

 What happens: tapping a tab, date, or Index item writes marks or does nothing.

 What to do: switch your app to read, view, hand, gesture, or navigation mode.
-If it still does not work, open the app-specific Help Center guide and test the original PDF before editing more pages.
+If it still fails, open the app-specific Help Center guide and test the original PDF before editing more pages.

 Where to go next